hdt-modeling/hdt-forecast/README.md

 `forecasters` contains the models we built to predict death cases and confirmed cases.
 For more details, please check `forecasters` folder.

-`hdt_util` contains other parts to build the whole train-tune-predict pipeline.
+`hdt_util` contains other parts to build the whole train-tune-predict pipeline, and also the backtesting framework.
 For more details, please check `hdt_util` folder.

 ## Installation